ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

                 "subtitle"  : [ "", "%{subtitle}", "" ],
                 // Footer with page number.
                 "footer"    : [ "", "", "%{page}" ],
+                // Background pages: 3 and 4 from bgdemo.
+               "background" : "examples/bgdemo.pdf:3",
             },

             // The very first output page is slightly different: